-For many years I turned off the highly perspective intuition that told me when someone was being deceptive or untrustworthy.
+For many years I turned off the highly prospective intuition that told me when someone was being deceptive or untrustworthy.
 I had dreams of my husband having an affair, to have him tell me I was crazy when my dreams were actually true.
 I didn’t say anything when I knew internal turmoil, projected at me, was caused by the sin he was trying to hide.

 Since my divorce, I have allowed God to slowly give back the gift of intuitiveness that He’s blessed me with.
 This is simply a fact about myself, how God created me.
-If you’re highly emotional and feeling of all the emotions, this is who God created you to be too.
+If you’re highly emotional and feeling all the emotions, this is who God created you to be too.
 Don’t allow someone else to change this about you.

 Be happy with those who are happy, and weep with those who weep. – Romans 12:15 NLT

 It is a gift to feel empathy for others and deep feelings within yourself.
 We may take things a lot harder than someone else, but being sensitive doesn’t make us weak or damaged.
 It doesn’t even make us “different.”
 Neither having great emotion or having none is not right or wrong.
 We are free to be all that we are created to be.
 We just need to find positive ways and safe places to handle these God-given gifts.